winglang/ocix/ocix/resources/website.md

 ### AddFileOptions <a id="AddFileOptions-"></a>

-Options for adding a file with custom value during the website's deployment.
+Options for adding a file with custom value during the application deployment.

 #### Properties <a id="AddFileOptions.Properties"></a>